-This graphic represents my sketchy recollection of where and when I thinned up to 2012-13, when I returned to forestry in a more serious and impactful way.
+This graphic represents my sketchy recollection of where and when I logged up to 2012-13, when I returned to forestry in a more serious and impactful way.
 The graphic includes both hardwood and conifer forestry.
 Unless indicated otherwise (see key), these are primarily oak-madrone woodland, usually to include bay (not much maple here).
 There is no color code per se but heavier lines indicate exotic trees.
 It does not show how much was removed.
 It does not suggest what Phase was achieved (although most often I went from Phase 0 to Phase 2).
 Overlaid harvests usually indicate achieving Phase 3 on the later date.
 There is no accounting for growth-induced reversion from (for example) Phase 2 back to Phase 1 (it happened).
 The one excursion outside the property line in 2003 was by permission of the landowner to construct a shaded fuel break in a spot so rugged and remote that no material was removed (I just chopped it up where it fell).
 Yep, I logged just about everywhere.
 Looks like I hit it hard, doesn't it?

-This was scanned from an image by a custom aerial photography company taken in the spring of 1995 (I contracted for a photograph for explicitly mapping and management purposes; they thought I wanted pictures of my house).
+This was scanned from an image by a custom aerial photography company taken in the spring of 1995 (I contracted for a photograph for explicit purposes of mapping and management; they thought I wanted pictures of my house).
 It wasn't terribly useful, as it views down the hill in the afternoon, so I had to rotate, crop, and stretch the image to fit the property boundaries.
-Note how much the oaks have broadened in the thinned areas in only four years.
+Note how much the oaks had broadened in the thinned areas in only four years.

-This is a screen shot from my computer of a 2003 Graphical Information System (GIS) image.
-Note how much broader the heads of the trees are in the area that had been thinned most aggressively early on compared to areas that recently or not yet thinned.
-Note also the difference between the seeded redwood I had thinned by 25% (1-red) versus the other half of the same stand that went untouched (2-blue, a difference that becomes more evident in coming slides as satellite photography improved considerably over the ensuing 15 years).
-Similarly stump cluster 3 (red) is the one with the vertical shots in the conifer forestry chapter, versus stump cluster 4 (blue) which I hope to thin soon to make siding and trim for the house and more room for monster trees.
+By 2003, note how much broader the heads of the trees are in the area that had been thinned most aggressively early on compared to the example areas not yet thinned.
+Note also the difference between the redwood I had thinned by 25% (1-red) versus the other half of the same stand that went untouched (2-blue, a difference that becomes more evident in coming slides as satellite photography improved considerably over the ensuing 15 years).
+Similarly, stump cluster 3 (red) is the one with the vertical shots in the conifer forestry chapter, versus stump cluster 4 (blue) which I hope to thin soon to make siding and trim for the house, also in order to make more room to grow some monster trees.